Solidarietas/TGM-Maps-Docs/docs/mechanics/portals.md

 This module is used to teleport players to different parts of the map.

 ## Example 1
+This example teleports all players in the "blue-portal" region to (10, 23, 34) and sets their yaw to 180 (making them face a specific direction).
+This portal will only work for blue team members and will not play a sound.
 ```json
     "portals": [
         {"from": "blue-portal", "to": "10, 23, 34, 180", "teams": ["blue"], "sound": false}